Internal Linking Is a Content Architecture Problem, Not an SEO Trick

 What is the best sign that internal linking is working?

 The site feels easier to navigate, important pages get discovered faster, and content teams can explain why each page exists and where it fits.
-Readers move naturally from education to comparison to conversion, and crawlers stop acting like they need a flashlight.
-That is the whole point, the site becomes legible.
+Readers move naturally from education to comparison to conversion, and crawlers can understand the structure more easily.
+That is the whole point: the site becomes legible.

 Sprite builds brand authority through continuous, automated improvement.
 Quietly.
 Consistently.
 And at Scale.